-A call for Biology students to be included in the pool during winter and spring terms will be made no later than week 2 of the preceding term; a call for the fall term pool will be made no later than June 15.
-A call will be sent to both Biology faculty and Biology graduate students.
-Each call will include a deadline by which a response is required.
-Late additions to the GE pool may be given lower priority regardless of student category.
+A call for Biology students to be included in the pool during winter and spring terms will be made no later than week 2 of the preceding term; a call for the fall term pool will be made no later than June 1.

-Graduate students from outside of Biology can learn about GE opportunities and the application process by viewing the advertisement available on the Graduate School website.
+Graduate students from outside of Biology/OIMB can learn about GE opportunities and the application process by viewing the advertisement available on the Graduate School website.